 2016 has been wild.
 Things have happened in our country which have divided us and untied us.
 We’ve seen protests, riots, and mass shootings.
 We’ve experienced one of the most divisive elections in history, an election that left half the country cheering and the other half tearing up.
-Do we have anything left to be thankful for this year?
+Giving thanks is hard.
+Do we even have anything left to be thankful for this year?

 Yes, of course we do.

 God is still good, and He’s still in charge.
 We live in a great country at a great time with amazing people.
 Even though we seem divided, we all want the same thing.
 We all want peace, love, hope, and joy.
 Everything we desire in our hearts is found in the heart of God revealed in Christ.
 Everything we need in life is found in the life giving power of Christ’s Spirit within us.

 Churches have a special role in the future of this nation.
 I visit many churches.
 A few days ago I visited a church leadership meeting.
 As I looked around the table, I saw men and women of all ages and nationalities busy with Kingdom business.
 It was beautiful.
 They they were thoughtfully and prayerfully considering church business.
 In a time when the media portrays our nation as hopelessly divided, the Church proves that Christ is the hope of the world.